 3. Remove Food Sources

-To help get rid of figeater beetles, you need to eliminate access to food sources that are attracting them.
+To help get rid of figeater beetles, you need to eliminate access to food sources that attract them.

 They are drawn to overripe and damaged fruit.
 Therefore, regularly inspect your figs, apricots, grapes, and other susceptible crops.

-Pick all ripe fruits, as well as any that have fallen to the ground.
-The overripe and fermenting fruit releases a gas that signals the beetles that food is available.
+Pick all ripe fruits and any that have fallen to the ground.
+The overripe and fermenting fruit releases a gas that signals to the beetles that food is available.

 4. Natural Predators